cloudfoundry-incubator/quarks-operator/docs/controllers/extendedstatefulset.md

 ### Extended Upgrade Support

 A second StatefulSet for the new version is deployed, and both coexist until canary conditions are met.
-This also allows support for Blue/Green tehniques.
+This also allows support for Blue/Green techniques.

 > Note: This could make integration with Istio easier and (more) seamless.

 Annotated with a version (auto-incremented on each update).

 Ability to upgrade even though StatefulSet pods are not ready.